 AVCs allow you to pay more to build up extra savings for retirement.
-From 1 April 2014 your contributions to an AVC arrangement will no longer be limited to 50% of your pay, so you can, if you wish, pay up to 100% of your pay towards an AVC, after allowing for any tax and National Insurance liability or any other existing deductions you may have.
+From 1 April 2014 your contributions to an AVC arrangement are no longer limited to 50% of your pay, so you can, if you wish, pay up to 100% of your pay towards an AVC, after allowing for any tax and National Insurance liability or any other existing deductions you may have.